tknvcd/tknvcd.github.io/_pages/index.md

   - /about/
   - /about.html
 ---
+[23 Sep 2020] Johnson-Grassley Biden Report "little more than a rehashing of unproven allegations that echoed a Russian disinformation campaign"](https://www.nytimes.com/2020/09/23/us/politics/biden-inquiry-republicans-johnson.html)

 [22 Sep 2020: Putin and senior Kremlin leaders involved in "and probably directing" interference in US 2020 presidential election with anti-Biden messaging.
 Sen. Johnson is fully on board](https://www.washingtonpost.com/opinions/2020/09/22/secret-cia-assessment-putin-probably-directing-influence-operation-denigrate-biden/)

 [22 Sep 2020: Sen. Ron on the loss of RGB: "Let's let voters have a voice in this through their vote for president and for the control of the Senate," Oh, wait, that was 2016](https://www.jsonline.com/story/news/politics/elections/2020/09/19/sen-johnson-argued-2016-high-court-vacancies-should-not-filled-election-year/5838244002/)